Preparing To Teach

 Using Chalk and Other Technologies in the Classroom

-The University of Chicago offers a wide range of technological support for utilizing technology as part of the academic experiences.
-More information about these technologies and information may be found through http://nsit.uchicago.edu/academic/.
+Academic and Scholarly Technology Services offers a wide range of technological support for utilizing technology as part of the academic experiences at the University of Chicago.
+For more information about these technologies and services, go to https://academictech.uchicago.edu/.

 Chalk: The Campus Learning Management System